 There are certainly days when you feel more like a secretary than a freelancer if you’ve been freelancing for a while.
 Meetings, deadlines, and interviews might take up to half a day if you’re not careful.

-Your calls and emails will not be screen by anyone.
+Your calls and emails will not be screened by anyone.
 When you add filing and organizing your files to the mix, it’s almost as if you have a second job in addition to freelancing.

 Tip: This is why, if they can afford it, many freelancers hire virtual assistants.
 They may not be able to get you coffee, but they can certainly help you schedule and organize your work!